mattberjon/fip/README.rst

     :alt: Pypi version

-Read and store current music played on FIP radio
+Read the current and next track played on FIP radio

+**WARNING: at this early stage of the development, don't even think about any backward compatibility.**

 * Free software: Apache Software License 2.0
 * Documentation: https://fip.readthedocs.io.